sthagen/grame-cncm-faust/architecture/webaudio/README.md

 }
 ```

-A polyphonic node can directly be created written with:
+A polyphonic node can directly be created with:

 ```
 var isWebKitAudio = (typeof (webkitAudioContext) !== "undefined");